 In the article we discuss which of the above symptoms warrant further investigations without delay, and what complication they are presenting or can lead to.
 We discuss the normal surgical recovery, as well as minor and major deviations from normal.
 Most complications are minor and can be managed through the GP.
 However, a few complications may be life-threatening or may become life threatening if not attended to promptly and will require surgical input.
 The majority of life-threatening adverse events will manifest within the first week after surgery.

 Information in the article is provided regarding patients who can be managed by the GP as opposed to those who require referral to their surgeon.
 We put emphasis on the important work GPs provide especially in rural and remote areas.
 We provide tips for GPs on remote patients who travel a vast distance from the home to the specialist.

 Patients from rural and remote areas pose additional challenges.

-The vast distances between home and the specialist may often is a barrier to seeing the specialist if problems occur straight away.
+The vast distances between home and the specialist may often present as a barrier to seeing the specialist if problems occur straight away.
 The following steps is what we do to mitigate those risks: